typemill/docs/04-for-plugin-developers/02-documentation/02-field-overview.md

 # Field Overview

-Fields and forms for user-input are defined in YAML.
+Fields and forms for user input are defined in YAML.
 YAML is a simple configuration-syntax that transforms into an object or an array.
-The forms can be used as [public forms](/for-plugin-developers/documentation/public-forms) in the frontend (e.g. for a contactform), for plugin-settings and for theme-settings.
-TYPEMILL will read all your field definitions and create a user interface on the fly.
+The forms can be used as [public forms](/for-plugin-developers/documentation/public-forms) in the frontend (e.g. for a contact form), for plugin settings, and for theme settings.
+TYPEMILL will read all your field definitions, and create a user interface on the fly.

 [TOC]

 ## Basics

-The fields are defined in the [YAML-configuration](/for-plugin-developers/documentation/configuration-file) of a plugin or theme.
-Fields for plugins or themes start with the keywords `forms` and `fields` followed by a list of fields like this:
+The fields are defined in the [YAML configuration file](/for-plugin-developers/documentation/configuration-file) of a plugin or theme.
+Fields for plugins or themes start with the keywords `forms` and `fields`, followed by a list of fields like this:

 ````
 forms: